Rats are not the cheeky pests they are made out to be. They can be cautious, timid and sometimes won’t even take the risk of going into your house.

 How Do You Know If You Have Rats

-They wouldn’t want to get out in the open, as they are more afraid of you, than you are of them.
-But once they grow in number, the space they hide would overflow, so they would be forced out in the open.
+They wouldn’t want to get out in the open, as they are more afraid of you than you are of them.
+But once they grow in number, the space they hide would overflow so that they would be forced out in the open.
 That’s when it would get really troublesome.

 What Attracts Rats to My Garage

 Be aware that rats don’t just pick whatever they come across as their new home.
-There are a few key factors that attracts them especially to your garage.
+A few key factors attract them, especially to your garage.

 - Water.
 The bliss to quench your thirst is another reason for rats (and just about anything living) to get into your garage.
 If you have leaky pipes, better fix them.
 And don’t let any still water puddle on your floor.

 - Cramped spaces.
-Rats love cluttered environments, as they provide them not only with warmer shelter, but also lots of hiding spots for when a predator is spotted.
-So, decluttering your garage would be one of the best choices you’ve done this year.
+Rats love cluttered environments, as they provide them not only with warmer shelter but also lots of hiding spots for when a predator is spotted.
+So, decluttering your garage would be one of the best choices you’ve made this year.

 - Past infestations.
 If you had a previous infestation, chances are, there might be some nesting residue.
 New rats can smell them and get interested.